nasa-jpl/open-source-rover/mechanical/rocker_bogie/README.md

 ## Assembly

 You will be creating two identical assemblies.
 Below instructions are for one side.
-We recommend building one side first rather than trying to build both sides in parallel.
+We recommend building one side first rather than trying to build both sides in parallel, that way you'll be able to make the other side faster.

 ### Creating the rocker-bogie joint